ministryofjustice/laa-data-claims-reporting-service/README.md

 more information regarding setup and usage.

 ### Project Structure
-Includes the following subprojects:
+Includes the following subproject:

-- `laa-data-claims-reporting-api` - example OpenAPI specification used for generating API stub interfaces and documentation.
-- `laa-data-claims-reporting-service` - example REST API service with CRUD operations interfacing a JPA repository with an in-memory database.
+- `laa-data-claims-reporting-service` - This service creates csv reports using data from the claims report database

 ## Build And Run Application